Sharad Navratri

 While doing puja at home during Navratri, keep your face towards Mata ki Chowki or the East direction.

-As per the Vastu Shastra principles, the sun rises from the East direction, which is why doing puja towards the East brings positivity.
+According to Vastu Shastra principles, the sun rises from the East, so performing puja towards the East brings positivity.

 Which Colours to Use in Sharad Navratri?

-Goddess Durga’s clothes, chunri and vermilion, are red or maroon during Navratri.
-Moreover, using red, maroon and white colours during Navratri is very auspicious.
-In addition, Red symbolizes power, energy and love, and white represents peace, purity and dedication.
+Goddess Durga’s clothes, chunri, and vermilion, are red or maroon during Navratri.
+Moreover, using Red, maroon, and white colors during Navratri is encouraging.
+In addition, Red symbolizes power, energy, and love, and white represents peace, purity, and dedication.

 What is the Right Material for the Aasan of Goddess Durga in Sharad Navratri?